JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 - add `NotFoundException` to be thown by `ProductController` if product not found
 - add test in `ProductControllerIT` and `ProductServiceTest`
 - commit - add and test get product by id

+## Add and test get product by id in TestApiGateway http client
+- add `@PathVariable Long id` to `getProductById` in `ProductController`
+  - Fix null id value
+  - In the given code snippet, the getProductById method in the ProductController class is expecting a Long parameter named id.
+However, when the GET request is made to the endpoint /product/1, the id parameter is not being populated correctly, resulting in a null value.
+    - To fix this issue, you can modify the code in the following way:

+      ```java

+        @GetMapping(value = "/{id}")
+        public ProductDto getProductById(@PathVariable Long id) {
+          ProductDto dto = productService.fetchProductById(id).orElseThrow(NotFoundException::new);
+          return dto;
+        }
+      ```
+    - By adding the @PathVariable annotation before the id parameter, you inform Spring that the value for id should be extracted from the path variable in the request URL.
+This way, the id parameter will be correctly populated with the value from the request URL, such as /product/1.
+  - commit - add and test get product by id in TestApiGateway http client